Collisteru/collisteru.net/content/blog/going_analog1/going_analog1.md

 *"I will not use any technology with a display screen"*

 This rule is strict.
 It bans computers, including embedded computers, so no drivign.
 Cell phone use is out of the question.
 This all sounds nice and dandy as far as it goes, but as a CS student it's unclear how I would be able to work if I followed this rule.
-A total purse is impossible.
+A total purge is impossible.
 Challenge failed, right?
 Not quite yet.
 I believe it's much better to walk a few strong steps along a good road than to never start because the end is far away.
 Just looking at the scenery along a noble path is noble.
 The rule became: "I will seek out and prefer screen less solutions wherever they improve my life."

 This seems too wishy-washy at first glance, but it produced strong results.
 I came to see going analog as more of a direction to aspire to rather than a constraint.
 I abandoned my cell phone, I read only physical books and newspaper, and I socialized almost exclusively in person.
 These were only the starting changes.
 During this period.
 I learned enough about screenless living to write a series.